tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_quality_report.md

 ## Helpful to reviewer
-* For specifics, look in the instruction above.
 To facilitate reviewing, we have of course done the usual work of functional breakdowns and clear modularity, where we consistently have followed the coding standard.
 To give a high-level overview of how the project structure is built up, we basically have the ```src```-folder that contains the memory management and related files to support it, and the ```demo```-folder that has the integration of it.

 Diving a little bit deeper into ```demo``` and further into ```Z92```, we have made a logical division of files with separate purpose and functionality. ```data_structures```is essentially what it says, with the hash table structure and linked listed structure completely integrated. ```logic``` instead includes the actual "assignment 2" files for the warehouse, that are of course also integrated.